 When you hire a property manager, you can expect she or he to cover a range of critical tasks.
 A fantastic property manager has access to all the right tools to advertise the property, highest possible rental return and ensure your tenants are vetted, protecting your key investment.
 They will be the primary contact with your tenants, managing inspections, collecting bond and rent payments, dealing with routine maintenance requests, rent arrears and much more.
 If through a poor advertising campaign, your property remains vacant for even 2 weeks, this could cost you almost the same as what you would have paid a property manager in fees for the full year.
 Then you still need to actually manage the property yourself.

 7. Communication is key

 Effective communication is the key to a profitable investment property.
 This is true for all relationships within the agency but applies significantly to property managers.
 They are the key link between you, the property owner and your tenants.
-They need to be able to quickly relay requests from them, manage maintenance issues or if the tenants are giving the notice to vacate, and ideally is able to converse in a few languages.
-If your tenants are happy you are likely to have longer-term tenancies and lower vacancy rates, which all help ensure your investment property pays its way.
-The same goes for your dealings with your tenants and/or property manager - be helpful, approachable and able to respond to their requests promptly.
+They need to be able to quickly relay requests from both parties, manage maintenance issues or if the tenants are giving the notice to vacate, and ideally can converse in a few languages, due to Australia’s multicultural society makeup.
+If your tenants are happy, you are likely to have longer-term tenancies and lower vacancy rates, which all help ensure your investment property pays its way.
+The same goes for your dealings with your tenants and property manager - be helpful, approachable and able to respond to their requests promptly.

 8. Property management fees